What is Verification?

 If a student who is selected for verification does not complete the process then they will not be awarded aid.
 This includes Pell grant, SEOG, Work-Study, Federal Direct loans, certain Scholarships, and institutional aid.

-The Internal Revenue Service Data Retrieval Tool (IRS DRT) allows students and parents who filed a U.S. tax return with the IRS to access the tax return information needed to complete the FAFSA form and transfer the data directly into the FAFSA form.
+The Internal Revenue Service Direct Data Exchange (DDX) (formerly known as the IRS Data Retrieval Tool (DRT) allows students and parents who filed a U.S. tax return with the IRS to access the tax return information needed to complete the FAFSA form and transfer the data directly into the FAFSA form.

-The IRS DRT remains the fastest, most accurate way to input your tax return information into the FAFSA form.
-To address security and privacy concerns related to the IRS DRT, the tax return information you transfer from the IRS will no longer be displayed on the FAFSA or the IRS DRT web page.
+The IRS DDX remains the fastest, most accurate way to input your tax return information into the FAFSA form.
+To address security and privacy concerns related to the IRS DRT, the tax return information you transfer from the IRS will no longer be displayed on the FAFSA or the IRS DDX web page.
 Instead, you’ll see “Transferred from the IRS” in the appropriate fields on FAFSA.
-Not everyone is eligible to use the IRS DRT and it does not input all the financial information required on the FAFSA form.
-Therefore, you should have your tax return and IRS W-2’s available for reference.

 How do I request a Tax Return Transcript?